eozturk2/ECSE444_FinalProject/README.md

 Another potential factor is our suppositions regarding the dataset.
 The motion data in the dataset is categorized by gender.
 We presumed that this detail was not significant, and that an identical action would yield a comparable acceleration pattern regardless of the user's gender.
 As such, we disregarded the gender classification and employed the entire dataset for training.
 If this assumption proves to be inaccurate, it could lead to diminished model accuracy.

-Overall, we believe that this project was successful initial demonstration of our idea of running ML-powered classification on a resource-constrained microcontroller.
-Even though the classification accuracy was lower than the model running on the PC (about 50% vs. the reported 59%), it has met our ambitions given the 2-week time period for this project and the aforementioned difficulties.
+Overall, we believe that this project was a successful initial demonstration of our idea of running ML-powered classification on a resource-constrained microcontroller.
+Even though the classification accuracy was lower than the model running on the PC (about 50% vs. the reported 59%), it has met our ambitions given the 2-week timeframe allocated to this project and the aforementioned difficulties.

 ## References
 <a id="1">[1]</a>